StanfordSpezi/SpeziMockWebService/Sources/SpeziMockWebService/SpeziMockWebService.docc/SpeziMockWebService.md

 > Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) setup the core Spezi infrastructure.

-### 2. Register the Component
+### 2. Register the Module

-The ``MockWebService`` component needs to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
+The ``MockWebService`` module needs to be registered in a Spezi-based application using the [`configuration`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate/configuration) in a [`SpeziAppDelegate`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/speziappdelegate):
 ```swift